9 Common Parlor Palm Problems (And How to Fix Them)

 How to Get Rid of Fungal Growth

-The best way to take care of a fungal problem is to remove the infected leaves.
-Once you do this, make sure to increase the air circulation around the plant to kill off any leftover fungi.
+The best way to treat a fungal problem is to remove the infected leaves.
+Once you do this, increase the air circulation around the plant to kill off any leftover fungi.

 When you are watering your parlor palm, make sure to only water the soil while you are treating it for fungal bacteria.